MyCaffe/MyCaffe/README.md

 Hugo Larochelle, François Laviolette, Mario Marchand, and Victor Lempitsky, 2015.

 [3] [ResNet 20/32/44/56/110 for CIFAR10 with caffe](https://github.com/yihui-he/resnet-cifar10-caffe) by Yihui He, 2016.

+[4] [A Deep Convolutional Auto-Encoder with Pooling - Unpooling Layers in Caffe](https://arxiv.org/abs/1701.04949) by Volodymyr Turchenko, Eric Chalmers and Artur Luczac, 2017.

 For more information on the C++ CAFFE open-source project, please see the following <a href="http://caffe.berkeleyvision.org/">link</a>.